 Understand need versus merit aid.

-It’s important to understand the difference.
+There are basically two types of financial aid for college: Nee-based aid, and Merit Aid, which translates into Merit Scholarships, and it is important to understand their differences.
 Need aid is awarded based on a family’s income only.
 Your family may qualify for need aid at a private college but not at a public university, or you may qualify for aid at both.
 Each college is different.
 Merit aid is typically awarded for top academic performance, but also for less obvious attributes, such as leadership, community service, music, geographic diversity, and sports.
 Colleges want to improve their reputation and national ranking, and one way to do that is to attract exceptional students.
 Some colleges award automatic scholarships for a top GPA range.
-If you’re an affluent family with a top scholar, your child can look for merit scholarships.
-If you’re a lower income family, your child can look at colleges that give good need-based aid.
+Families of all income levels who have students who excel in academics, sports or the arts should look for merit scholarships.
+Families whose income levels will not cover college costs should look at colleges that give good need-based aid.

 Help your child prepare for the ACT/SAT.